 Bag Affair has been created to offer business bags for women- a tool for the daily life in the workplace – Bags which finally are feminine while being practical.
 Bags which allow women not to use anymore the heavy business bag made for men.
 Bag Affair stands for equality in the work place and wants to empower women.

 But Bag Affair is as well an ethical and sustainable brand as we believe that you need to treat everyone and everything in respect to create something: animals, the planet and humans.
-Bag Affair follows the Sustainable Development Goals of the United Nations – and number 5 of 17 is to reduce inequality between men and women.
+Therefore Bag Affair follows the Sustainable Development Goals of the United Nations – and number 5 of 17 is to reduce inequality between men and women.

 To this topic of equality of men and women at the workplace or in general the equal pay day reflects perfectly the current state of development.